alexandreborges/malwoverview/README.md

 10. Search for specific payloads on the Malshare.
 11. Search for similar payloads (PE32/PE32+) on Polyswarm engine.
 12. Classify all files in a directory searching information on Virus Total and Hybrid Analysis.
-13. Make reports about a suspect domain using different engines such as VirusTotal, Malpedia and ThreatCrowd.
+13. Make reports about a suspect domain using different engines such as VirusTotal & Malpedia.
 14. Check APK packages directly from Android devices against Hybrid Analysis and Virus Total.
 15. Submit APK packages directly from Android devices to Hybrid Analysis and Virus Total.
 16. Show URLs related to an user provided tag from URLHaus.
 17. Show payloads related to a tag (signature) from URLHaus.
-18. Show information about an IP address from Virus Total, Alien Vault, Malpedia and ThreatCrowd.
+18. Show information about an IP address from Virus Total, Alien Vault, Malpedia.
 19. Show IP address, domain and URL information from Polyswarm.
 21. Perform meta-search on Polyswarm Network using several criteria: imphash, IPv4, domain, URL and malware family.